 Yes, your dining table can be cozy too.
 Swap the festive red runner for something understated and textural.

-This one surprised me the most.
-Even simple candlelight and a linen runner made everyday dinners feel special without any holiday styling.
+This is the swap I keep recommending: even simple candlelight and a linen runner make everyday dinners feel special without any holiday styling.

 Table Styling Ideas

-Keep it simple enough for everyday but elevated enough to make Tuesday pasta feel fancy.
-IMO, candlelight improves any meal.
+Keep it simple enough for everyday but special enough to make Tuesday pasta feel fancy.
+Candlelight quietly improves any meal.

 12. Add Quiet Sparkle With Winter Metals